jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 ### 1st level:
 **Blood Heal (Su):** As a swift action, you can regain HP by sacrificing twice as much temporary HP gained from feeding.

-**Hypnotic (Sp):** As a standard action, you may cast Charm Person and Charm Animal as a spell like ability a number of times per day equal to 1/2 your HD, with a Caster Level equal to your character level and a DC equal to 10 + 1/2 your HD + your Charisma modifier.
+**Hypnotic (Sp):** As a standard action, you may cast Charm Person and Charm Animal as a spell like ability a number of times per day equal to 1/2 your HD (minimum 1), with a Caster Level equal to your character level and a DC equal to 10 + 1/2 your HD + your Charisma modifier.

 ### 2nd level:
 **Blood Buff (Su):** As a swift action, you can sacrifice 10 temporary HP gained from feeding to increase one of your Ability Scores by 2 for a number of rounds equal to your HD.
 This ability can be ended as a free action.
 This ability can be invoked again while it is active, but the temporary HP cost increases by 10 for each active instance.